Optical disc drive: Tray and slot loading

-Current optical drives use either a tray-loading mechanism, where the disc is loaded onto a motorized (as utilized by half-height, "desktop" drives) tray, a manually operated tray (as utilized in laptop computers, also called slim type), or a slot-loading mechanism, where the disc is slid into a slot and drawn in by motorized rollers.
+Current optical drives use either a tray-loading mechanism, where the disc is loaded onto a motorized tray (as utilized by half-height, "desktop" drives), a manually operated tray (as utilized in laptop computers, also called slim type), or a slot-loading mechanism, where the disc is slid into a slot and drawn in by motorized rollers.
 Slot-loading optical drives exist in both half-height (desktop) and slim type (laptop) form factors.

 With both types of mechanisms, if a CD or DVD is left in the drive after the computer is turned off, the disc cannot be ejected using the normal eject mechanism of the drive.
 However, tray-loading drives account for this situation by providing a small hole where one can insert a paperclip to manually open the drive tray to retrieve the disc.

 Slot-loading optical disc drives are prominently used in game consoles and vehicle audio units.
 Although allowing more convenient insertion, those have the disadvantages that they cannot usually accept the smaller 80 mm diameter discs (unless 80 mm optical disc adapter is used) or any non-standard sizes, usually have no emergency eject hole or eject button, and therefore have to be disassembled if the optical disc cannot be ejected normally.
 However, some slot-loading optical drives have been engineered to support miniature discs.
-The Nintendo Wii, because of backward compatibility with GameCube games, and PlayStation 3 video game consoles are able to load both standard size DVDs and 80 mm discs in the same slot-loading drive.
+The Wii, because of backward compatibility with GameCube games, and PlayStation 3 video game consoles are able to load both standard size DVDs and 80 mm discs in the same slot-loading drive.
 Its successor's slot drive however, the Wii U, lacks miniature disc compatibility.

 There were also some early CD-ROM drives for desktop PCs in which its tray-loading mechanism will eject slightly and user has to pull out the tray manually to load a CD, similar to the tray ejecting method used in internal optical disc drives of modern laptops and modern external slim portable optical disc drives.
 Like the top-loading mechanism, they have spring-loaded ball bearings on the spindle.